Topic: Wedding photography

 This document is an agreement or a promise that has legally binding rights and obligations that can be legally enforced.
 It also outlines the responsibilities of both parties including time, place, money, products, and services.
 Snag your own wedding contract template here.
 This agreement should also go a step further to outline all specifics, cancellation policy, late policy, reproduction rights, expectations of both parties, guarantees, and waiver of responsibility in certain events.
 This list is not all inclusive.
 See More Contracts 101 Info.
 Outlining expectations and culminating the relationship into a legal document will help to ward off any potential issues and set the relationship up for success.

 Working with a second-shooter or assistant on an Independent Contractor (IC) basis demands the use of an agreement between primary photographer and the IC.
 Note: IC’s are not merely given IC status by labeling them as such.
 The general rule is that an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done.
 You are not an independent contractor if you perform services that can be controlled by an employer (what will be done and how it will be done).
 This applies even if you are given freedom of action.
 What matters is that the employer has the legal right to control the details of how the services are performed.
 (Internal Revenue Service given guidance).

 When engaging in business, it is so important that business relationships and contracts are only entered in when the professional can, in good faith, promise and deliver the expected experience and quality of product.
 Being in an unregulated industry, such as photography, leaves the standard for experience to be very vague and dependent upon individual.
 Every professional has a different opinion on when someone is ready to secure weddings and deliver upon their promises.
-A baseline standard should include previous exposure to animal of wedding photography and being able to produce a consistent product.
+A baseline standard should include previous exposure to wedding photography and being able to produce a consistent product.